Skyscanner/backpack-react-native/UNRELEASED.md

 # Unreleased

 > Place your changes below this line.

 **Added:**

- - `bpk-component-emoji` - for wrapping emoji in `BpkText` so that the correct line-height is preserved.
+- `bpk-component-emoji` - for wrapping emoji in `BpkText` so that the correct line height is preserved.

 **Fixed:**

 - `bpk-component-banner-alert` can now accept either string or Node for its message prop.

 ## How to write a good changelog entry